-Your Pre-Service Training is composed of three self-paced requirements: (1) Completing your online courses, known as your Classroom Readiness Training, (2) Completing your 9 hours of Field-Based Experience, and (3) Completing your Structured English Immersion course.
+Your Pre-Service Training is composed of two self-paced requirements: (1) Completing your online courses, known as your Classroom Readiness Training (2) Completing your 9 hours of Field-Based Experience.

 The curriculum is organized around six main constructs for learning: The Teacher, The Learner, Lesson Planning, Instructional Strategies, Assessing Learning, and The Learning Environment.
 There are multiple courses within each construct that help the prospective teacher understand the pedagogy behind their role as an educator in the classroom.
 Please visit our How to Become Eligible page for samples of the coursework you will engage within each construct.

 Classroom observations, also known as Field-Based Experiences (FBE hours) are introductory classroom experiences.
 This involves reflective observation of EC-12 students, teachers, and faculty/staff members engaging in educational activities in a school setting.
 Your hours may be completed fully online, and you can find them in your Intern Portal in the “Field Observation & Reflection” course housed within the “Training Progress” page.